-IN THE CLASSROOM: Scales intends to major in psychology.
+IN THE CLASSROOM: Scales is majoring in psychology.

 PERSONAL: Alexander Gregory Scales was born on Sept.
 20, 2000 in San Jose, Calif. to Greg and Jennifer Scales.
 He has one younger brother, Christopher.
 He enjoys fishing and playing baseball.
 Scales has gone on immersions in the Navajo Nation and in Skid Row in Los Angeles.